bameyrick/Awesomify/README.md

 Awesomify
 =============

-Awesomify is a small (3Kb compressed) JavaScript plugin for Umbraco 7+, that can lazyload images at the correct dimensions of it's placeholder, and with a compression ratio based upon the visitors connection speed (using my [SpeedTest](https://github.com/bameyrick/JS-Speed-Test) plugin).
+Awesomify is a small (3Kb compressed) JavaScript plugin for use with [ImageProcessor](http://imageprocessor.org/) (Comes built into  [Umbraco 7](http://umbraco.com/)), that can lazyload images at the correct dimensions of it's placeholder, and with a compression ratio based upon the visitors connection speed (using my [SpeedTest](https://github.com/bameyrick/JS-Speed-Test) plugin).

 ##Usage